ESIP is seeking an Executive Director! Find the position posting here.

 mountains

 ESIP’s mission is to empower innovative use and stewardship of Earth science data to solve our planet’s greatest challenges.
-As part of that mission, this solicitation seeks proposals that improve the technical capacity of communities to support climate resilience efforts
+As part of that mission, this solicitation seeks proposals that enable broader adoption and effective utilization of AI/ML in geospatial.

 Additionally, we encourage technical skill-building for awardees as part of their funded projects.
 By promoting learning within project solicitations, the ESIP Lab seeks to increase the collective technical savvy of the Earth science community and promote transparency about the job skills required to understand our changing planet.